fbs/el7-bpf-specs/README.md

 | xfsdist.bt        | :white_check_mark:           |
 | ext4dist.bt       | :new:                        |

+Unsupported builtins:

+- cgroupid

 # Building

-**Some builds are done with GCC from `devtoolset-7` from software collections provide a modern GCC**
+**Some builds are done with GCC from `devtoolset-7` from software collections provide a modern GCC*

+`build-all.sh` builds all tools in a docker container and exports the RPMs at the end.
+It starts of by building LLVM and Clang and creating a "builder" image with that, using that image it will build the other RPMs.
+As building LLVM & Clang takes a while the process can be sped up by reusing an earlier built image using the `--image-tag` flag

+Alternatively you can build the spec files manually:

 The first step is to build `llvm-clang` to provide a somewhat modern LLVM & Clang, and to provide static libs.
+Make sure you install the generated rpms before you go on the next step.

-After that bcc and then bpftrace can be built.
+After that bcc and then bpftrace can be built, bpftrace depends on bcc so make sure you install the version you just compiled.
+Although it also seems to work with the version currently shipped with CentOS 7.

 bpftool is stand alone.